robot297/JAG_10_2019/Lab 10 Questions.md

 Write the lines in the same order as they are displayed in the JList.

-Overwrite any existing file.
+Overwrite any existing files.

-Use the try-with-resources style of exception handling.  `Storage.writeListToFile` should NOT declare it throws any exceptions.
+Use the try-with-resources style of exception handling.

+The Storage.java `writeListToFile` method should NOT declare it throws any exceptions.

 ## Task 7: Loading Saved Places